 Based on my travel guides, you may notice that I like to walk around the cities I’m visiting.
 Whether it is an extended weekend or a week, I carry a pair of comfortable sneakers.
 My sneaker of choice is the New Balance 550 v3.
 In my most recent trip to Puerto Plata, they especially came in handy during the City Tour and Outback Safari excursions.

 Camera and other Electronics

 No matter what, my phone is essential for keeping in touch with family or using apps like Google Maps or Translate.
 I used to have an unlocked flip phone, but now I just keep my smartphone handy.
-I sometimes bring along iPad available to play games or read on a long flight or road trip.
+I sometimes bring my iPad or a book to read on a long flight or road trip.

-How do I get great photos on Instagram and my blog?
-I always bring my camera to get the best shots.
+How do I get photos while traveling to post on my Instagram and blog?
+I always bring my camera.
 My initial camera was a Sony A3000 and recently upgraded to a Sony a6000.
 Both cameras have been a great investment in capturing moments during trips throughout the years.
-Here’s a full list of my camera equipment:
+Here are some items in my camera equipment: